kheeb/RegexForHEX/README.md

 Within this regex, the bracket expression [] requires the matching string to have any lowercase character between a-f or any integer between 0-9.

-### Character Classes

-Code Snippet: `a-f0-9`

-Description: Character classes look to match only the defined character set.
-Hyphens may be used to define a range of characters so that many characters may be searched for.
-More than one range may be used as well, as seen within this snippet.

-Example: The character class `0-9` matches a single digit between 0 and 9.
-The digit could be 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.

-In this regex, the character class consists of lower case alphabetic characters a-f (abcdef) and integers between 0-9 (0123456789).

 ### The OR Operator